 A: Healthcare in Jakarta is not up to the mark.
-It is important to have feedback about the particular consultant, before approaching.
-Better would be to have recommendation from a friend about hospital/doctor rather than using hit and trial method.
+It is important to have feedback about the particular consultant before approaching.
+Better would be better to have a recommendation from a friend about a hospital/doctor rather than using hit-and-trial method.

 About working in Indonesia